Our impact

 What makes us different

-- Place – We deliver treatment in our safe, friendly and non-clinical centres in Liverpool and London.
+• Place – We deliver treatment in our safe, friendly and non-clinical centres in Liverpool, London and Newcastle.

 Our evaluation

-Between 2020 and 2021 we also measured entrapment levels in the men we see, which is a key indicator of psychological distress.
-The research found that on average, men who attended James’ Place Liverpool had a statistically significant reduction in feelings of entrapment.
+Between 2020 and 2022 we also measured entrapment levels in the men we see, which is a key indicator of psychological distress.
+The research found that on average, men who attended James’ Place had a statistically significant reduction in feelings of entrapment.